rohit-sundar/rohit-sundar/README.md

-- 👋 Hi, I’m @rohit-sundar
+- 👋 Hi, I’m @rohit-sundar, a sophomore at Amrita Vishwa Vidyapeetham, Coimbatore
 - 👀 I’m interested in Cyber Security, Artificial Intelligence, Operating Systems, CTFs and much more!
 - 🌱 I’m currently exploring the domains of Binary Exploitation and Reverse Engineering under CTFs
-- 📑 I’m working on Evolutionary Malware, and a project in Cyber Psychology
+- 📑 I’m working on Evolutionary Malware, Knowledge Graphs, RDFS, and GraphDB
+- 💻 I love to code for fun!
+- 🛡️ Member of Team eXpL0!t

 <!---
 rohit-sundar/rohit-sundar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.